The coloured pencil core of non-soluble pencils is made with either wax or oil to bind the pigment to the paper - or more usually a blend of the two.

 Very heavy layering of the type with a wax pencil core, on paper, can result in a grey ‘wax bloom’ starting to appear on the picture surface.
 This obscures the sharpness of the picture and can be annoying if the picture has to be removed from the frame to correct it.
 This bloom does not occur with oil based pencils.
 It usually happens in hot and humid climates.

 Wax bloom can be removed and there are sprays available in the USA to protect the wax surface from developing the haze, but most users of European made pencils will never have to worry about this problem.
 The sprays are not generally available in the UK for this reason.
-There is a page on wax bloom further into the Topics site.

-BUT if you want a SOFT pencil that is NOT subject to wax bloom, Caran D’Ache make a soft wax/oil based pencil (Luminance) in Switzerland.
+BUT if you want a SOFT pencil that is NOT subject to wax bloom, Caran d’Ache make a soft wax/oil based pencil (Luminance) in Switzerland.
 They are fully lightfast, notably more expensive than all the others, have a very high pigment level and are manufactured by a special process to avoid wax bloom.
 The 72 set is sold in the UK at a recommended price of £270 but is available on the Internet for around £170 and less.

 The colour component of the pencil colour strip, the pigment, is broadly the same as the pigment found in any other art medium.